Living in the Internet of Things

 IET Technical Professional Networks

-IET have a new TPN dedicated to the Internet of Things.
+The IET has a new TPN dedicated to the Internet of Things.

-The TPN will look to provide a forum for developers and small and medium-sized enterprises (SMEs), spreading awareness and developing partnerships.
+The TPN provides a forum for developers and small and medium-sized enterprises (SMEs), spreading awareness and developing partnerships.

 The Cyber Security Engineering Communities page is the place for networking with other professionals about the exciting world of cyber security.